Factors to consider for Data Center Efficiency and Availability

 Fiber Loss Budgets

 Insertion loss is the amount of energy that a signal loses as it travels along a cable link (i.e., attenuation) and the loss caused by any connection point along the way (i.e., connectors and splices).
 While insertion loss is one performance parameter for copper cabling systems, it is the primary performance parameter for fiber systems.
-Industry standards specify the amount of insertion loss allowed for fiber applications to function properly, and higher speed applications like 40GBASE-SR4 and 100GBASE-SR4 have much more stringent insertion loss requirements.
+Industry standards specify the amount of insertion loss allowed for fiber applications to function properly, and higher speed applications such as 40GBASE-SR4 and 100GBASE-SR4 have much more stringent insertion loss requirements.
 Data centers determine their fiber loss budgets based on distances between the functional areas and number of connection points along the way to ensure that they stay within these requirements.

 Basic fiber testing , known as Tier 1 certification, measures insertion loss of the entire fiber link in decibels (dB) using an optical loss test.
 Tier 1 certification is almost always required by cable manufacturers to acquire a system warranty, but some may also require Tier 2 certification using an OTDR that also provides insight into the loss of specific connection points and length of the cable.